A pedestrian crossing can mean a number of different facilities which include -

 Zebra crossing

-This crossing has black and white stripes (like a zebra) with orange flashing beacons at each end.
+This crossing has black and white stripes like a zebra with orange flashing beacons at each end.
 A zebra crossing gives the pedestrian right of way once their foot is on the crossing.
-However, pedestrians must make sure that all the traffic has stopped before crossing and they should keep looking and listening as they cross
+Pedestrians must make sure that all the traffic has stopped before crossing.
+They should keep looking and listening as they cross.

 Many people ask for zebra crossings to be changed to puffin crossings, believing them to be safer.
-Recent research has shown that the safety record of both types is very similar and that, in some cases, zebras are safer.
+Recent research has shown that the safety record of both types is very similar.
+In some cases, zebras are safer.

 Pelican crossing